bytebase/bytebase.com-old/content/blog/integrate-sql-review-into-github.md

 ### Setup

-1. Deploy Bytebase Console and complete the basic configuration This mode requires the deployment of Bytebase Console and import the database enviornment into it.
+1. Deploy Bytebase Console and complete the basic configuration

+   This mode requires the deployment of Bytebase Console, and you need to import your database environment into Bytebase.
    Please refer to [Bytebase Installation Guide](https://www.bytebase.com/docs/get-started/install/overview) for the detailed process.

 1. Activate SQL Review CI with one click

    The GitHub Action can be configured automatically by configuring GitOps Workflow in the Project Configuration page from Bytebase Console.

 1. Customizing SQL Review rules

-   If you are not satisfied with the default SQL Review rules, you can configure it visually in the Bytebase Console and all changes will take effect immediately.
+   If you are not satisfied with the default SQL Review rules, you can configure it visually from the Bytebase Console and all changes will take effect immediately.

    See the [GitOps CI documentation](https://www.bytebase.com/docs/sql-review/sql-advisor/gitops-ci)